spryker/spryker-docs/docs/aop/user/intro-to-aop/aop-overview.md

 ## Accessing the AOP catalog

-AOP Catalog is a page inside the Back Office that contains the list of applications you can connect to your shop.
+The AOP catalog is a page inside the Back Office that contains the list of applications you can connect to your shop.
 You can access the AOP catalog only if you are the SCCOS customer.
 If you were onboarded after March 31st, 2022, you get the AOP catalog integrated into your Back Office by default.
-If you were onboarded earlier, follow the AOP installation guide <!---LINK once available-->.
+If you were onboarded earlier, follow the AOP installation guide<!---LINK once available-->.
 Once you complete the installation, the AOP catalog appears in the Back Office:

 ![aop-catalog](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/app-orchestration-platform-overview/aop-catalog.png)